Marlow14/IntermediateNode/Labs/Ch02-SettingUpExpress/Part2-5/README.md

 # Chapter 2 Exercise 5: Iterate over data

 ## Objectives:

+Update the students view to display array data from the server

+## Steps

+1. Continue working in your express1 project

+1. Launch http://localhost:3000 in browser.
+Refer to previous exercises if you need more detail.

+1. In the terminal install the `moment` package and add it as a dependency to the package.json.
+`npm i -S moment`

-* In the student router, setup a student array to be used in the student view
+1. In the student router, create a student array to be used in the student view - notice the use of moment to format dates.

 	``` javascript
 	let students = [{
 		nameFirst: "Devin",